rgj40q/laughing-succotash/doc.md

 'We are thinking of going to the theater.'

 * *nose aspirit realisir ideales nostreh*

-'We strive to realize our ideals.'
+  * 'We strive to realize our ideals.'

 * *porte istel nonen facilet ain aperiar une*

-'This door is not easy to open.'
+  * 'This door is not easy to open.'

 * *ille venera proin reparir le fenestre*

-'He came (in order) to repair the window.'
+  * 'He came (in order) to repair the window.'

 * *me mangiit une proin viver sed me vivet proin mangiinda quando nose habit globes dim patate*

-'I eat to live but when we have potato dumplings I live to eat.'
+  * 'I eat to live but when we have potato dumplings I live to eat.'

 * *inin vane me habit tentir convincir ille*

-'In vain have I tried to convince him.'
+  * 'In vain have I tried to convince him.'

-// to do: more tricky examples

-* ...

-// to do: these infinitives must be done other way

-* *me nonen sapit facir ce*
+* *me nonen sapit le cose debil facianda*

-'I don't know what to do.'
+  * 'I don't know what to do.'

-* *difficilet decidir vader ubef*
+* *difficilet decidir le loce aiah vader*

-'It is difficult to decide where to go.'
+  * 'It is difficult to decide where to go.'

 * *anen nose crediza ce nuncen*

-'What are we to believe now?'
+  * 'What are we to believe now?'

-* *nose nonen sapiva prendir primem pisce qualeh*
+* *nose nonen sapiva pisce qualel debil prendianda primef*

-'We did not know what fish to catch first.'
+  * 'We did not know what fish to catch first.'